swan-io/srp/README.md

 // Send `serverSession.proof` to the client
 ```

-**5** - Finally, the client can verify that the server have derived the correct strong session key, using the proof that the server sent back.
+**5** - Finally, the client can verify that the server has derived the correct strong session key, using the proof that the server sent back.

 ```ts
 import { createSRPClient } from "@swan-io/srp";